MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugcontrol-getsystemversion.md

 ---
 UID: NF:dbgeng.IDebugControl.GetSystemVersion
 title: IDebugControl::GetSystemVersion (dbgeng.h)
-description: The GetSystemVersion method returns information that identifies the operating system on the computer that is running the current target.
+description: Learn how the GetSystemVersion method returns information that identifies the operating system on the computer that is running the current target.
 old-location: debugger\getsystemversion.htm
 tech.root: debugger
 ms.date: 05/03/2018